Leave this site

 Non-contact forms should always be considered on remand applications where there is a safeguarding concern for a victim or witness.
 Where subsequent non-contact is identified by any other person or department they should complete the online form directly and ensure the investigating officer is updated (such as the Victim and Witness Care Unit).

-Following submission, the request will be sent to the relevant Governor within 1 working day.
+Following submission, the request will be sent to the relevant Governor within one working day.
 The Governor will make the final decision and the requester will be updated once the block has been authorised.
-Blocks will be put in place within 2 working days.
+Blocks will be put in place within two working days.

 Prisoners will not be informed of who requested the block.